fullstack-hy2020/fullstack-hy2020.github.io/src/content/12/en/part12c.md

 FROM nginx:1.20-alpine # highlight-line

 # COPY the directory build from build-stage to /usr/share/nginx/html
-# The target location here was found from the docker hub page
+# The target location here was found from the Docker hub page
 COPY --from=build-stage /usr/src/app/build /usr/share/nginx/html # highlight-line
 ```